Safiq Rahim: Johor Darul Ta'zim

 After his contract with Selangor expired on 30 November 2012, Safiq was set to join Johor Darul Ta'zim for the 2013 season.
 On 1 December 2013, he signed a one-year contract with an option for another year with the club.
-It was reported that Safiq was among the highest paid local player which monthly salary RM 70,000 (around US$17,000).
-Safiq made his debut and scored in the opening match of 2013 Malaysia Super League against Pahang.
-In 2015, he was named club captain, and was part of the squad that won the 2015 AFC Cup.
+It was reported that Safiq was among the highest-paid local players with a monthly salary of RM 70,000 (around US$17,000).
+Safiq made his debut and scored in the opening match of the 2013 Malaysia Super League against Pahang.
+In 2015, he was named club captain and was part of the squad that won the 2015 AFC Cup.
 On 31 November 2015, he captained the side for the final, playing the full 90 minutes and being voted man of the match in a 1–0 victory against FC Istiklol at Pamir Stadium.
-Safiq was named as the 2015 AFC Cup's Most Valuable Player lauded his Johor Darul Ta’zim teammates after the club became the first from Malaysia to claim a continental title.
+Safiq was named as the 2015 AFC Cup's Most Valuable Player and lauded his Johor Darul Ta’zim teammates after the club became the first from Malaysia to claim a continental title.

 On 14 December 2015, Safiq signed a new four-year contract with Johor Darul Ta'zim until 2019.

 On 2 November 2018, Safiq leaves Johor Darul Ta'zim after six seasons.
 According to club owner, Tunku Ismail Sultan Ibrahim described Safiq, who signed from Selangor back in 2013, as one of his best players as he helped the Southern Tigers achieve success in both domestic and international competitions.
 He added in his latest Facebook post, “In my sincere opinion, he (Safiq) has been the most successful player at Johor Darul Ta’zim and has helped the Southern Tigers achieve our goals.
 The most successful player, the best captain in the history of JDT and a great player who has not only contributed to JDT, but also to Selangor and the national team”.
-Then, Tunku Ismail said the door would always be open for the Selangor-born player to return in the future.
-For information, Safiq won multiple trophies with JDT, including five straight Super League titles since 2014, the 2015 Asian Football Confederation (AFC) Cup, 2016 FA Cup and the 2017 Malaysia Cup.
-He also won the 2010 Asean Football Federation title with the national senior squad as well as the gold medal with the under-23 squad in the 2009 Laos SEA Games.
+Then, Tunku Ismail said the door would always be open for Safiq to return in the future.
+Safiq won multiple trophies with JDT, including five straight Super League titles since 2014, the 2015 Asian Football Confederation (AFC) Cup, the 2016 FA Cup and the 2017 Malaysia Cup.
+He also won the 2010 ASEAN Football Federation title with the national senior squad as well as the gold medal with the under-23 squad in the 2009 Laos SEA Games.

 Melaka United

-On 10 December 2018, Safiq joins Melaka United for 2019 Malaysian league season.
-He after signing one-year contract for Malacca-city based club, alongside his national teammate, Razman Roslan and also Felda United former captain Shukor Adan.
+On 10 December 2018, Safiq joined Melaka United for the 2019 Malaysian league season.
+He signed a one-year contract for a Malacca-city-based club, alongside his national teammate, Razman Roslan and also Felda United's former captain Shukor Adan.

 Return to Johor Darul Ta'zim

-Safiq returned to Johor Darul Ta'zim in February 2021 after playing for two seasons with Melaka United.
+Safiq returned to Johor Darul Ta'zim in February 2021 after playing for two seasons with Melaka United.[3]
+On 3 July 2023, Safiq came off the bench and scored his 50th Malaysia Super League goal in a 6–1 win over Kuala Lumpur City.